How can I prepare to take an assessment at King's?

 Before taking your assessments you should:

-- Read and understand the rules governing Academic Misconduct and familiarise yourself with the Academic Regulation / Policy on Misconduct before taking an exam at King’s.
+- Read and understand the rules governing Academic Misconduct and familiarise yourself with the Misconduct Policy and Procedure before taking an exam at King’s.
 It is of the utmost importance that you are aware of the rules regarding examinations at King’s.

 - Check that you are registered for your upcoming exams in good time.